 FAMILY GREEN CARD

-As a battered spouse, child or parent of a green card holder, the Immigration and Nationality Act has created provisions under The Violence Against Women Act (VAWA) that allows you to file a petition for yourself without notifying your abuser.
+As a battered spouse, child, or parent of a green card holder, the Immigration and Nationality Act has created provisions under The Violence Against Women Act (VAWA) that allow you to file a petition for yourself without notifying your abuser.
 These provisions apply equally to women and men.

 U.S. citizens may petition on behalf of family members who don’t fall into the “immediate relative” category.
 Once the petition has been approved and a visa number made available, unmarried children of 21 years of age or older, married children of any age as well as siblings of a U.S. citizen (the U.S. sibling has to be at least 21) can apply for a Green Card through a U.S. Consulate in their native country.

 A fairly limited number of Green Cards are issued to spouses and unmarried children of permanent residents.
 The U.S. relative has to file a visa petition for you and any of your unmarried children.
 As soon as this visa is available, you have the right to apply for a Green Card at your local U.S. Consulate.
 There is also a reasonably short waiting period associated with this type of immigration benefit.

 In order for a foreign national and their future U.S. citizen spouse to avoid a long physical separation, a K-1 visa is issued to a non-U.S. fiancé(e).
 This enables the couple to get married in a timely manner and subsequently file a Green card petition with the USCIS.
 Minor children (under the age of 18) of a non-U.S. fiancé(e) are issued a K-2 visa.